 How to Compare Two Twitter Accounts

-Getting started takes less than 10 seconds.
-No registration, no API key, no coding required.
+It takes less than 10 seconds, and it is completely free.
+No registration, no API key, no coding.

-Type the @handle of the first account and the second account into the input fields above.
+Type the @handle of the first account and the second account into the fields above.

-Use the insights alongside our Advanced Search Query Builder or test raw data in the Sorsa API Playground.
+Pair it with the Advanced Search Query Builder or test the raw data in the Sorsa API Playground.

 Who Uses This Tool

-Practical ways creators, brands and researchers use the Twitter account comparison tool every day.
+How creators, brands and researchers use the free Twitter account comparison tool every day.

 Competitor Benchmarking

-See how your brand's posting activity and engagement stack up against direct competitors on X. Identify content gaps and opportunities.
+See how your posting activity and engagement stack up against a direct competitor on X, and find content gaps to close.
+To monitor rivals continuously, automate it with competitor tracking.

 Growth Tracking

-Compare your current profile metrics against a leading account in your niche to set realistic growth targets and measure progress over time.
+Compare your current metrics against a leading account in your niche to set realistic targets and measure progress over time.

 Bot and Fake Account Detection

-This free Twitter comparison tool runs on Sorsa's high-performance alternative X (Twitter) API.
-When you enter two usernames, the tool fetches each account's profile data and recent tweets in real time through the same endpoints available to API subscribers.
-It then calculates key metrics like engagement rate, average likes per post and posting frequency, and presents the results in a clear side-by-side table with a winner highlighted for each category.
+This free tool runs on the same infrastructure as the Sorsa API, a faster and more affordable alternative to the official X (Twitter) API.
+When you enter two usernames, the tool compares the two Twitter profiles by fetching each account's data and most recent tweets in real time, calculating engagement rate, average likes and retweets per post and posting frequency, and presenting them side by side with a winner per category.

-Need programmatic access to this data?
-The Sorsa API provides endpoints for user profile data, user tweets, follower analytics and much more.
-Check the full documentation and start building today.
+Need this data programmatically?
+The Sorsa API returns user profile data, user tweets and follower analytics across about 40 endpoints, with flat per-request pricing.
+Check the documentation and start building.

 Frequently Asked Questions